 Note: Image unearthed January 2013.

-Arthur recalls: “Strolling around Crufts Dog Show I came to the Bassett Hound section and one of the owners was wearing a deerstalker hat which I felt might equally look cute on his dog.”
+Arthur recalls: “Strolling around Crufts Dog Show I came to the Bassett Hound section and one of the owners was wearing a deerstalker hat which I felt might look equally as cute on his dog.”

 Camera: Leica 35mm.